schnatterer/rooted-graphene/README.md

 * To do so, download and install the Custota module in magsik and reboot.
 * Open Custota and set the OTA server URL to point to this OTA server:  https://schnatterer.github.io/rooted-graphene/magisk

+## Remove root / rootless

+In order to remove root, you can change to the "rootless" flavor.

+To do so, set the following URL in custota: https://schnatterer.github.io/rooted-graphene/rootless/

+Note that you can update to this flavor to disable root.
+However, after the upgrade, custota will no longer work.
+For re-enabling root, you will have to use `adb sideload`.

+In the future we might find a way to include an updater to the OTA, so rooting will also be possible via custota.

 ## Script

 You can use the script in this repo to create your own OTAs and run your own OTA server.